Understanding restaurant profit margins and their importance

 6 min read

-How to calculate your restaurant’s profit margin
+How to calculate restaurant profit margins

 If you’ve already been in business for a year or more, calculating your average restaurant profit margin is relatively straightforward.
 Simply add all of your expenses and sales over the past 12 months and plug them into the formula below: